> Cyril Tawney > Songs > Outward Bound

 According to Steve Gardham on Mudcat, this song “may well have become a forebitter but it was written by William Upton for the stage in about 1790.
 See the Universal Songster.”

-Ralph Vaughan Williams collected Outward Bound in January 1905 from Mrs Betty Howard of King’s Lynn, Norfolk [VWML RVW2/3/101] .
-Roy Palmer included this version in 1983 in his book Folk Songs collected by Ralph Vaughan Williams and Alan Helsdon did it in 2014 in his digital book Vaughan Williams in Norfolk.
+Ralph Vaughan Williams collected Our Anchor’s Weighed in January 1905 from Mrs Betty Howard of King’s Lynn, Norfolk [VWML RVW2/3/101] .
+Roy Palmer included this version, using the title Homeward Bound, in his 1983 book Folk Songs Collected by Ralph Vaughan Williams.
 Palmer noted:

 “In sailing ship days this song was a prime favourite, and was sung all the world over”, wrote Captain W.B.
 Whall (Sea Songs and Shanties, 1910, p.
 5).
 The name of the docks mentioned varies with the home port of the vessel, but the Dog and Bell public house remains constant.
 This is one of the very few shanties to have been printed on broadsides.
 Unusually, too, for a shanty, this version was sung by a woman, Mrs Betty Howard.